why this study

 #5 Both growth mindset and sense of purpose interventions were found to be scalable, meaning they could be delivered online to large groups of students.

 The result?
-Those who had the explanation as to why learning this new language would be useful to them put in much more effort and were more engaged in the lesson.
+The last group, who had the explanation as to why learning this new language would be useful to them, put in much more effort and were more engaged in the lesson.

 The classroom is also a good place to help develop a growth mindset.
 Having high expectations that every student can achieve along with helping them develop a range of strategies that they can call upon following a setback will help.
 Finally, helping them understand that mistakes can be a useful learning curve and to measure their success against their own high standards, instead of comparing themselves to others, will encourage a growth mindset culture.

-For more tips, advice and strategies on how to help develop a growth mindset culture, check out our blogs on Growth Mindset Praise, Growth Mindset Questions and Growth Mindest School Strategies.
-You can also download free psychological resources to help your students, download a visual summary of this study here or pop us an email if you have any questions.
+You can also download free psychological resources to help your students, download a visual summary of this study here, or pop us an email if you have any questions.